By Kaley Myer, Class of 2012

 Faculty Peer Reviewed

 The overlap between religion and medicine is ancient.
-On a recent medical volunteer trip to India I met a medical student who proudly wore a school sweatshirt with the saying: In God we trust.
-The rest …
+On a recent medical volunteer trip to India I met a medical student who proudly wore a school sweatshirt with the saying: In God we trust. …